priyapaiprabhu/Banking/README.md

 # Banking
 For demo purpose
-This is the main branch
+This is the first branch
-adding notes on first branch
+adding notes on second branch
+for branch1